tmacwill/vimrc/README.markdown

     ln -s ~/.vim/.vimrc ~/.vimrc
     vim +BundleInstall +qall

+If on a Mac, you'll want to install [MacPorts](http://www.macports.org/) and then run:

+    sudo port install ctags

 ## Color Schemes

 The default color scheme is [Smyck](https://github.com/hukl/Smyck-Color-Scheme/), which looks best with the corresponding terminal theme installed as well.